 - Easy to find.
 Preowned clothing is abundant from a variety of sources.

 - Easy to purchase.
-Inexpensive at thrift stores, garage sales, sometimes even free.
+Inexpensive at thrift stores, garage sales, and sometimes even free.

 - Easy to resell.
-Everyone in the world needs clothing.
+Almost everyone in the world needs clothing.

 - Easy to store.
 Does not take up much room.

 - Easy to ship.
 Is not breakable and doesn't need labor-intensive packaging.

 - Easy to make a profit.
 Some brands sell for over $100 used on eBay.

 - Consumable.
 Clothing actually gets worn out and must be replaced periodically.